Blog

 Pros

 • It creates a better balance for your team.
 If employees in some countries have a lot more PTO than others due to country-specific laws, it can create resentment for employees who don’t have the same policies governing their PTO.
-You eliminate these issues by creating a blanket policy which gives everyone unlimited time off.
+You can eliminate these issues by creating a blanket policy that gives everyone unlimited time off.

 • Tracking and managing time off becomes easier because, well, you don’t need to track it.